mschuett/adventofcode/README.md

 ## 2022

 I go with Kotlin again.
 I am kind of stressed out, so I do not want to lean a completely new language but also do not want Python or Golang again.

+## 2023

+Same as before, Kotlin it is.

+## 2024

+I work too much and come back to Python.

+## 2025

+Time for new challenges, I want to learn Rust.